intel-lab-lkp/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 as then your want to at least continue with *segment 2* to **check if the issue qualifies as regression** which receive priority treatment.
-Depending on the outcome you then are ready to report a bug or submit a preliminary regression report; instead of the latter your could also head straight on and follow *segment 3* to **perform a bisection** for a full-fledged regression report developers are obliged to act upon.
+Depending on the outcome you then are ready to report a bug or submit a preliminary regression report; instead of the latter you could also head straight on and follow *segment 3* to **perform a bisection** for a full-fledged regression report developers are obliged to act upon.